Matrix and Element review — decentralised messaging

 Key management is more complex: Cross-signing and key verification are less transparent than with Signal.
 Beginners sometimes lose messages or can’t read due to key issues.

-matrix.org as default server is overloaded: If you don’t have your own server, use a smaller public server (matrix.tchncs.de, envs.net) for better performance.
+matrix.org as a default server is not always the best choice: If you do not run your own server, a smaller public server can be better in terms of policy, performance and community.

 Metadata on the server: Even with E2E encryption, the server sees who communicates with whom, when, and in which rooms.
 On your own server that is acceptable — on a public server less so.